Types of Emergencies

 Law Enforcement

-• Raise hands and spread fingers, keeping hands visible at all times.
+3. Raise your hands and spread your fingers, keeping your hands visible to officers at all times.

 TIPS: